Siemens-Healthineers/K2s/docs/op-manual/backing-up-restoring-addons.md

 **Backup:** Metadata-only — records the active ingress type (`none`, `nginx`, `traefik`, or `nginx-gw`) and whether the metrics addon was enabled.
 No Kubernetes resources are exported.

 **Restore:** Re-enables the metrics addon if it was enabled at backup time.
 Ensures the correct ingress addon is enabled.
-Calls `Update.ps1` to regenerate authentication wiring.
-Waits for dashboard pod availability.
+Calls `Update.ps1` to re-apply ingress integration and Linkerd service-mesh patches.
+Waits for the Headlamp pod availability.

+> **Note:** This addon uses [Headlamp](https://headlamp.dev) (kubernetes-sigs) as the Kubernetes dashboard.
+The previous `kubernetes/dashboard` (Kong proxy architecture) has been retired.

 ### dicom